keboola/developers-docs/extend/common-interface/folders.md

-All tables in `/data/out/tables` will then be uploaded to a bucket identified by your component id (created upon the extension registration) and configuration id (created when an end-user adds new extension configuration) and stage (`in` or `out`).
+All tables in `/data/out/tables` will then be uploaded to a bucket identified by your component id (created upon the extension registration) and configuration id (created when an end-user adds a new extension configuration) and stage (`in` or `out`).
 The file name (without the `.csv` suffix) will be used as the table name.
 The `destination` attributes in the output mapping and file manifests will be overridden.

-Note: The `default_bucket` flag always requires the `config` parameter when creating a job manually using API even if the `config` configuration does not exist in Storage.
+**Important**: The `default_bucket` flag always requires the `config` parameter when creating a job manually using API even if the `config` configuration does not exist in Storage.
 This feature is available only for [Docker extensions](/extend/docker/).

 ### `/data/in/files/` Folder

-Files defined in the input mapping are stored in their raw form, file names are numeric and equal to `{fileId}_{filename}` in Storage.
+Files defined in the input mapping are stored in their raw form.
+File names are numeric and equal to `{fileId}_{filename}` in Storage.
 All other information about the files is available in the [manifest file](/extend/common-interface/manifest-files/).